 NO_USE_COLUMN_TABLE |

-The DYNAMIC_SAMPLING hint specifies whether to use dynamic sampling for a query.
-Dynamic sampling improves the quality of the query execution plan, especially when the statistics are insufficient or inaccurate.
+The DYNAMIC_SAMPLING hint specifies whether to enable dynamic sampling for a query.
+Enabling dynamic sampling can improve the quality of the query execution plan, especially when statistics are insufficient or inaccurate.

 Syntax